-If we follow the Quinian motto (see Quine 1939: 708) that to exist is to be the value of the bound variables, the answer should be positive: since sums are values of bound variables, mereology is committed to the existence of the sum of whatever plurality of objects X, no matter how they are given and at however they are heterogeneous.
+If we follow the Quinian motto (Quine, 1939, p.
+708) that to exist is to be the value of the bound variables, the answer should be positive: since sums are values of bound variables, mereology is committed to the existence of the sum of whatever plurality of objects X, no matter how they are given and however they are heterogeneous.

 Question: is the ontological commitment to the existence of the sum of the X a further commitment?
 Specifically, is the commitment to the existence of the sum of the cat and the mouse a further commitment besides the existence of the cat and the mouse?
-Lewis' answer is: no. One could answer that (3) is a logical consequence of (1), (2) and mereology, in the specific case of the (Theorem 1).
-But, such an answer is trivial.
-In fact it does not say anything at all about the ontological commitment of mereology.
-Lewis' point is that with (3) we have not introduced a new entity: "Given a prior commitment to cats, say, a commitment to cat-sums is not a further commitment.
+Lewis's answer is: no. One could answer that (3) is a logical consequence of (1), (2) and mereology, more precisely, of (Theorem 1).
+But such an answer is trivial.
+In fact it does not say anything at all about the ontological commitments of mereology.

+Lewis's point is that with (3) we have not introduced a new entity:

+Given a prior commitment to cats, say, a commitment to cat-sums is not a further commitment.
 The sum is nothing over and above the cats that compose it.
 It just is them.
 They just are it.
 Take them together or take them separately, the cats are the same portion of Reality either way.
-Commit yourself to their existence all together or one at a time, it is the same commitment either way...
-I say that composition... is like identity.
-The 'are' of composition is, so to speak the plural form of the 'is' of identity.
+Commit yourself to their existence all together or one at a time, it is the same commitment either way [...].
+I say that composition [...] is like identity.
+The 'are' of composition is, so to speak, the plural form of the 'is' of identity.
 Call this the Thesis of Composition as Identity.
-It is in virtue of this thesis that mereology is ontologically innocent: it commits us only to things that are identical, so to speak, to what we were committed to before" [Lewis 1991: 81-82].
+It is in virtue of this thesis that mereology is ontologically innocent: it commits us only to things that are identical, so to speak, to what we were committed to before.
+(Lewis, 1991, pp. 81-82)

-Lewis' argument for the innocence of mereology is the following:
+Lewis's argument for the innocence of mereology is the following:

-(P1) Composition - a many-one relation - is like identity.

-(P2) The commitment to sums is already presupposed in the acceptance of the objects that are summed.

-(P3) Nothing could be considered more ontologically innocent than the request to accept something identical to things already accepted.

-(C) Mereology is ontologically innocent.
+- (P1) Composition a many-one relation is like identity. - (P2) The commitment to sums is already presupposed in the acceptance of the objects that are summed. - (P3) Nothing could be considered more ontologically innocent than the request to accept something identical to things already accepted. - (P4) No other entities beyond sums of individuals are introduced in mereology therefore - (C) Mereology is ontologically innocent.

-For Lewis, the sum of certain objects is the very same objects: sum is that things and nothing more.
+For Lewis, the sum of certain objects is the very same objects: their sum is them and nothing more.
 Speaking of sums of heterogeneous and/or scattered objects might seem to be inappropriate.
-But mereology is not concerned with that: the generality of the theory does not permit to exclude certain sums for reasons concerning the nature or the location of the taken objects.
+But mereology is not concerned with that: the generality of the theory does not permit to exclude certain sums for reasons concerning the nature or the location of the objects which are taken into account.

-Lewis' argument rests on the thesis (P1) of composition as identity.
+Lewis's argument rests on the thesis (P1) of composition as identity.
 What does it mean that composition is like identity?
 The answer depends on the reading of (P1) one accepts.
 In fact, there are two of them: a strong reading (StrongCom) and a weak one (WeakCom).
 For (StrongCom):